- Do your hair and makeup as you would if you were going out for a meal or similar event.

 - Ensure mittens are used in the days leading up to the photo shoot to avoid scratches.

 - Well fitting clothes are best otherwise your baby looks lost in oversized outfits.
-Newborns look so pure and soft at this stage so no need to bring clothes changes as babies are best photographed naked.
+Newborns look so pure and soft at this stage so no need to bring clothes changes as babies are best photographed with simple wraps.
 I usually wrap babies in a soft blanket to be photographed for a family portrait so they look warm and relaxed seeing as you will both be clothed.

-- Your baby should be wearing minimal (no singlets), loose-fitting clothing so it’s easy to change out of.
+- Your baby (older than newborn age) can arrive dressed in loose-fitting clothing so it’s easy to change out of.
+Please no singlets on underneath.

 - Keep the nappy loose to prevent nappy lines on your baby’s skin.